atc0005/dnsc/README.md

 Run a DNS query concurrently against all servers in a list and provide summary of results.
-This is most useful after moving servers between subnets when an IP Address change is expected.
+This is most useful after moving servers between subnets when an IP Address change is expected, but where the change may not have propagated between all DNS servers.
+The summary output is useful for spotting systems lagging behind the others.

 Command-line flags are supported for all options, though for some settings (e.g., DNS servers), specifying values via configuration file is easier for